abz-conf/abz-conf.github.io/.github/src/content/site/2025/Registration.md

 Unfortunately, the hotel does not offer advance payment options or advanced billing.

 In addition you can book rooms at the guaranteed rate of 95 EUR per night (for regular-sized rooms).
-Please book rooms direct with the hotel, see [our Accomodation page](../accomodation).
+Please book rooms direct with the hotel, see [our Accommodation page](../accommodation).
 You can also book rooms at the Tribe hotel via other platforms or you can stay in another hotel if you prefer.